 Gluten-containing foods include wheat (einkorn, durum, farro, graham, Kamut, semolina, spelt), rye, barley and triticale.
 Malt products such as malt, malt flavoring and malt vinegar are generally made from barley and, thus, contain gluten.
 Other foods to avoid include beers, ales and lagers that are made from gluten-containing grains and commercial oats not specifically labeled gluten-free.

 Avoid processed foods and any ingredients that may contain wheat, rye, barley or malt (always read the label).
-These foods include bouillon cubes, brown rice syrup, candy, cold cuts, hot dogs, salami and sausage, communion wafers, drugs and medications, supplements, French fries, gravy, imitation fish, licorice, matzo, modified food starch, pudding mixes, rice mixes, salad dressings, sauces, seasoned snack foods (tortilla chips, potato chips, etc.), seitan, self-basting turkey, stuffing, dressings, soups, soy sauce, thickeners and vegetables in sauce.
+These foods include bouillon cubes, brown rice syrup, candy, cold cuts, hot dogs, salami and sausage, communion wafers, drugs and medications, supplements, french fries, gravy, imitation fish, licorice, matzo, modified food starch, pudding mixes, rice mixes, salad dressings, sauces, seasoned snack foods (tortilla chips, potato chips, etc.), seitan, self-basting turkey, stuffing, dressings, soups, soy sauce, thickeners and vegetables in sauce.
 Some of these foods can be found in gluten-free varieties.
-In 2014, the Food and Drug Administration issued guidelines that manufacturers must follow for labeling foods "gluten-free."
+In 2014, the U.S. Food and Drug Administration issued guidelines that manufacturers must follow for labeling foods "gluten-free."
 When in doubt, check with the food manufacturer or go without.

 This list is not complete.
 You may want to discuss gluten-free choices with a registered dietitian nutritionist or physician who specializes in celiac disease.
 An RDN can help you understand what foods are safe to eat and what foods to avoid in order to eat a nutritionally adequate, gluten-free diet.